gulpetl/gulp-etl-mysql-adapter/README.md

 ### Usage
 **gulp** adapters take two parameters: a glob, which is used to locate file(s) in the file system, and an optional config object with settings specific to the adapter.
 For example: ```src('*.txt', {buffer:false})```

-Since this adapter doesn't pull from an existing file, the "glob" parameter is a "pretend" filename (with optional path info) which is assigned to the data file extracted from the server, e.g. ```mysqlData.ndjson```.
+Since this adapter doesn't pull from an existing file, the "glob" parameter is a "pretend" filename (with optional path info) which is assigned to the data file extracted from the server, e.g. ```mysqlData.jsonl```.
 And the configObj should look like this:
 ##### configObj / mysql-settings.json
 ```
 {